-To be honest, don’t push yourself too hard in the beginning, some people just don’t work very well with big changes, so maybe you’ll want to start with a simple To do, Doing and Done board, and then you’ll get the logic of it all, so you can jump right into what suits your needs best.
+To be honest, don’t push yourself too hard in the beginning.
+Some people just don’t work very well with big changes, so maybe you’ll want to start with a simple Todo, Doing and Done board.
+Then you’ll get the logic of it all, so you can jump right into what suits your needs best.

 If you start it slowly, you’ll even see how a personal Kanban in your Inbox can help you through much more than just email.
 A drag-and-drop system will make everything even easier to be organized, and once you understand what are your priorities, you will save so much time.

 And then you’ll be addicted, just like we are.

 Starting now, we’re aiming to share what our plans are, how we’re doing and what lessons we’re learning along the way.